 (2) The consent of the guardian may be given subject to compliance with any condition.

-[Section 58 amended by No. 55 of 2004 s.
+[Section 58 amended: No. 55 of 2004 s.
 466(1).]

 59. Application for consent

 (1) A represented person, his guardian or the Public Advocate may apply to the State Administrative Tribunal for its consent to the carrying out of a procedure for the sterilisation of the represented person.